leoreeves/projects/Hex Color Generator/readme.md

-Generates a random hex color.
+Generates a random hex color with option to copy hex color to clipboard.

 To add:

-- Change color depending on background-color
+- Change text color depending on background-brightness.